QUICK ANSWER

 Florida DBPR exam statistics (what the agency actually publishes)

 DBPR is the source of truth for Florida real estate exam pass rates.
-They publish quarterly reports through the Division of Real Estate at myfloridalicense.com.
+They publish exam performance reporting through Division of Real Estate and FREC meeting materials at myfloridalicense.com.
 What's in the data and what's not:

 What DBPR publishes: